jonegil/gui-with-gio/egg_timer/11_improved_animation.md

 Quite often.
 But not always.

 One exception to this rule is animation.
 When animating, you want it to run as smooth as possible.
-To achieve this, we need to ask Gio to redraw continuosly.
+To achieve this, we need to ask Gio to redraw continuously.
 And without triggering events we need to explicitly tell Gio to do so.
 That is done by calling ```invalidate```.

 ### 2. To ways to invalidate